jdgregson/o365utils/README.md

   Windows update.
 - This script was developed using a full Office 365 admin account.
 If you have limited privelages in O365, you may have difficulty using this script.

+## FAQ
+**I ran the search again after they were deleted and found the same number of emails.
+What gives**
+Currently this script performs a SoftDelete on the emails it locates.
+This means that the emails are deleted from the users' mailbox and Deleted Items folder, but the user is still able to use the Recover Deleted Items feature to get the emails back.
+Future versions of this script may provide a way to permanently remove the items, or at least tell you how many of the results are already deleted.

+## TODO
+- Make the "More Details" option only show the mailboxes that have emails which will be deleted.
+Organizations with 1000 users do not need to see 980 mailboxes which will be left untouched.
+- Add a "More Examples" option for search queries.
+- Add an option for a user to extend or remove the search timeout.
+60 seconds may not be enough time to search 1,000,000+ emails in larger organizations.
+- Add a way to show how many of the returned results are in the Recoverable Items box so that admins don't think the emails are still there.